We use cookies to improve your experience, some are essential for the operation of this site.

 Description

-Farlow is a small village about 14 miles W of Kidderminster.
+Farlow is a small village in the south of the county, 8 miles NE of Ludlow and about 14 miles W of Kidderminster in neighbouring Worcestershire.
 The present building was constructed in 1857-8 by Robert Griffiths in yellow sandstone but, according to Cranage (1901-12), the church at Farlow was originally a chapel of Stottesdon.
 It consists of a single-aisled structure with a N vestry and a S porch.
-The only Romanesque feature is the reset 12thc S doorway from the old church.
+The only Romanesque features are the reset 12thc S doorway and a plain font from the old church.

 History